01 Feb Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 So for the $899 and $999 for the SP version with full stand and triple pedal (which I recommend), it’s really hard to beat this new Korg XE20 for all that it can do and get a reliable instrument from a highly respected music products company like Korg.
 If you want more info or to get one for even less money, please contact us ASAP, especially because there are many product shortages right now.

-The ES110 is focused primarily on the piano playing experience offering a very good variety of stereo sampled acoustic piano sounds and a few other instrument sounds such as strings, electric pianos, bells, etc. It has 192-note polyphony power for piano playing although the keytops don’t have the synthetic ebony & ivory material like the Casio pianos.
+The new ES120 is focused primarily on the piano playing experience offering a very good variety of stereo sampled acoustic piano sounds and a few other instrument sounds such as strings, electric pianos, bells, etc. It has 192-note polyphony power for piano playing although the keytops don’t have the synthetic ebony & ivory material like the Casio pianos but instead have an attractive matte finish on the keys.

-This piano is fairly simple to use although there is no LED or LCD user display and no controller app available so when it comes to accessing some of the deeper functions within this instrument, it’s not very intuitive.
-However, most people just play the Kawai ES110 as a piano and it that case it’s a fine instrument and easy to use in that way and certainly portable weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.
+This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available called “Piano Remote” so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
+However, based on my experience with players and piano students, most people will just play the Kawai ES120 as a piano.
+It is a very portable digital piano weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.

-The Kawai ES110 also has Bluetooth wireless connectivity but it is for MIDI Bluetooth and not audio Bluetooth.
+The Kawai ES120 also has Bluetooth wireless connectivity which can be very useful.
 MIDI Bluetooth allows you to connect with MIDI apps on your iPad or Android without using connector cables plugged in, so that can be convenient.
-However the Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what the new Casio’s have.
+Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what this new model has.

-Overall I really like the ES110 for piano playing and it does have a lighter piano key action than the Casio models but there are some people who need and want a lighter piano key action so that could be a benefit for a number of people while still having enough weight to feel like a piano.
-We highly recommend this model and it even has Bluetooth MIDI connectivity.
+Overall I really like the ES120 for piano playing and it does have a lighter piano key action than the Casio models and Korg, but there are some people who need and want a lighter piano key action.
+That could be a benefit for a number of people on the ES120 while still having enough weight to feel like an acoustic piano.
+We highly recommend this model and it even has Bluetooth connectivity.

 This is because Yamaha uses the same entry level key action in the P-125 for all their digital pianos under $1200 and although that key action is overall pretty good, it just has too much resistance and a springy sort of key movement for me personally, although for other people it could be just fine.
 But as far as “piano-like” key actions go, this P125 GHS key action is not anywhere close to the Kawai and Casio’s as far as I am concerned.

-However, I do like some of the acoustic piano tones in the P-125 and the speaker system is fairly powerful and projects those sounds pretty well and even a bit better than the Kawai ES110.
+However, I do like some of the acoustic piano tones in the P-125 and the speaker system is fairly powerful and projects those sounds pretty well like the Kawai ES120.
 With regard to piano sound projection, the Yamaha sounds very good through its internal 4-speaker, 14 watt system.
 However, when you use the 3D surround sound technology in the Casio PXS series, or the outstanding internal sound system of the Korg XE20, then the Casio and Korg are out in front in terms of how the sound projects through their internal speaker systems and the added clarity and resonance that they offer.

 As for other nice features in the Yamaha P-125, it has 24 instrument sounds including 4 acoustic piano tones, it can split two sounds on the keyboard, it can layer/mix any two sounds together, it has 192 notes of polyphony which is the same as the Casio and Kawai, it has reverb/echo effects, a 2-track 1-song MIDI recorder, a built-in digital metronome, and has a transpose feature.